Print reserves may be checked out for two hour use in the Library, multimedia items for four hours.

 All articles submitted for reserve will be added to Sakai course sites.
 Audio and video items may either be placed on physical reserve at Multimedia Services or digitized and added to Sakai.
 See our Sakai Guide for more information.
 Please provide complete, accurate citation information.
-If you need help verifying a citation, please call the Reference Department at 274-3890.
+If you need help verifying a citation, please call the Research Help Desk at 274-3890.

 Please submit your reserve list in advance of the start of the next academic semester.
-To request the purchase of an item for our collection, contact your liaison librarian.
+To request the purchase of an item for our collection, contact your subject librarian.

 Personal materials may be placed on reserve.
 All items will be taken off reserve at the end of the semester.

 Interlibrary loan and reference items may not be placed on reserve.

 All print reserve items are available at the Circulation Desk.
 Multimedia items are available at Multimedia Services.

 Ithaca College Library Copyright Policies comply with the copyright law of 1976.
 Reserve requests, therefore, are for one term and must be submitted each semester.
 If student papers are to be placed on reserve, a signed release form from the student must accompany the paper at the time it is submitted for reserve.

 Fair Use Guidelines permit the Library to scan up to 10% of a library or personal book for e-reserve use.
 E-resource licenses will allow ebook links to be added to Sakai.
 Please note that some ebook titles in the current collections may be removed by the vendor at any time.